aviam/climacell-test/README.md

 - DB Secret can be more secure...

+- Dockerfile should implemented more efficiencly with multi stage build.

 - Monitoring with datadog is simple only to illustrate the flow...

 - Put everything in same cluster only for the challenge.